ansible-collections/cloud.terraform/docs/docsite/rst/guide_aap.rst

 Terraform backend credential
 ----------------------------

-The Terraform backend credential type in Ansible Automation Platform allows secure storage of a Terraform backend configuration, which can be provided to playbooks using the ``cloud.terraform`` modules to configure and use the remote backend.
+The Terraform backend credential type in AAP allows secure storage of a Terraform backend configuration, which can be provided to playbooks using the ``cloud.terraform`` modules to configure and use the remote backend.
 This credential is also required to use the Terraform state inventory source in AAP, which creates Ansible hosts from a Terraform state file and thus needs access to the remote backend configuration.
 Refer to the `Automation Controller User Guide <https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4/html/automation_controller_user_guide/index>`_ for details on creating and using this credential type.
 An example job using the credential type with an S3 backend would look something like this:

 Terraform configuration file: